-As people age, they often find themselves struggling to see up-close objects or reading material.
-This farsightedness, or presbyopia, is a natural part of the aging process that becomes an annoyance when trying to read a restaurant menu, view a road sign, or sew a button on a shirt.
-If you think you might need reading glasses, here are few ways to diagnose this condition:
+As people age, they often find themselves struggling to see objects and read words up-close.
+This farsightedness, or presbyopia, is a natural part of the aging process.
+Although developing presbyopia is normal and common, we know it’s frustrating when you can no longer read a restaurant menu, view a mall sign, or sew on a button with ease.

 To help decide whether or not reading glasses can help you, we’ve put together a few tests and tips below.
 By trying them out and noticing your habits, you can make a more informed decision on wearing readers.